Tropical Storm Olaf (1997): Impact and preparations

-Prior to moving ashore, a tropical storm warning was issued from Punta Maldonado, Guerrero, to Tapachula, Chiapas, and the Port of Chiapas, near the Mexico–Guatemala border.
-When Olaf was strengthening faster than anticipated, the advisory was upgraded to a hurricane warning, although it was downgraded to a tropical storm after the intensification did not occur.
+Prior to Olaf moving ashore, a hurricane warning was issued from Punta Maldonado, Guerrero, to Tapachula, Chiapas, near the Mexico–Guatemala border.
 Upon making its first landfall, Tropical Depression Olaf produced gusty winds and heavy rains along the southeastern coast of Mexico.
 The peak 24‑hour rainfall total was 6.71 in in Juchitán de Zaragoza in Oaxaca; the highest rainfall total throughout Olaf's duration was 27.73 in at a station called Soyalapa/Comaltepec in Oaxaca.
 Heavy rainfall was also reported in Guatemala and El Salvador.
 Across the affected region, the heavy rainfall caused flooding, which resulted in 18 deaths.
 In Mexico, the flooding damaged 50000 acre of coffee, corn, and other crops; in Chiapas, the coffee crop damage represented a severe cut into the yearly total.
 The precipitation flooded many buildings across the region, including 30 houses in the Chiapas capital of Tuxtla Gutiérrez, when a river exceeded its banks.
 In mountainous regions, mudslides left dozens of small villages isolated from the outside world.
 Along the coast, high waves of up to 16 ft forced the closure of all ports in three Mexican states, which affected thousands of fishermen.
 Further west, three fishing vessels were reported missing near Acapulco, prompting rescue parties.
 The storm also forced the closure of several airports.
-In its final landfall, there was no damage reported; precipitation in that region peaked at 2.96 in in Coquimatlán, Colima.

 Following the storm, the Mexican government sent food, water, and housing supplies to affected families in Oaxaca.
 Less than a week after Olaf moved through southern Mexico, Hurricane Pauline struck the same region with much stronger winds.
 Pauline caused heavier rainfall and more damage, killing at least 250 people.
 Some regions received 10 days of heavy rainfall.